CS222-UIUC/team-07-project-smartride/docs/scripts.md

 5. To run a script, just type in the script name in your terminal, including the `.sh` or `.ps1` file extension.
 If it does not work, add `./` before the script name.

+6. Do not run internal scripts under the `scripts/subscripts/` folder directly.
+These are invoked by the top-level scripts listed below and are not meant to be used on their own.

-6. Read the rest of this document for explanation of each script.
+7. Read the rest of this document for explanation of each script.

 ## Usage Overview